pkarsy/ds3231-toit/README.md

 enable-battery-backed-sqw
 disable-battery-backed-sqw
 ```

-On success they return null, otherwise they return the error as a string
-All settings will stay active as long as the module is battery backed.
+DS3232 will retain the register settings as long as the module is active or even battery backed.

 ### Temperature
 > get-temperature